trustodia/HPC416S/README.md

 Make sure usearch version 6.1.554 is installed in your path (moved to /usr/bin) or you run it your dir sudo chmod 777 /usr/bin/usearch61  #make executable

-2.QIIME 64-bit of the latest qiime should be installed along with its dependencies.
+2. QIIME 64-bit of the latest qiime should be installed along with its dependencies.
-  Cent OS installation guide: http://www.chenlianfu.com/?p=2362  https://gist.github.com/alanorth/100dd95f809223ae0100
+  Cent OS installation guide: http://www.chenlianfu.com/?p=2362 and  https://gist.github.com/alanorth/100dd95f809223ae0100

 3. download reference database http://drive5.com/uchime/gold.fa